cestastanford/follow_the_money/README.md

 	- All data file references are currently stored in the map_setup.js file under the variable declaration sub section "Store Filenames".
 These will need to be updated if the files structure is changed.

-### Steps for Making Changes:
+### Steps for Making Changes: (as of 28 OCT 2015)
+To make any changes, make your changes locally, push to GitHub, and replace the updated files to the Server (as noted above in Server Information)

 #### Adding or Removing Programs:
-	1. Make appropriate changes to the data/Master_simple.csv
+	1. Make appropriate changes to the `data/Master_simple.csv`
 	2. Update the menu.json to reflect the proper id (the same as column headers in all files), menu abbreviation, active status, start year, and descriptive texts.
 	3. Ensure that all the data documents include the proper id heading and relevant information
 		* `inter/intra county class breaks` -- this is really important as it sets up the class breaks, legend, and css used.
 This can be optionally hooked up to the auto-calc functions in `calc_functions.js`
 		* `county_ranks_overall.csv` -- this affects the summary statement (ensure that the current standard of wording is maintained)
 		* `us_medians_by_year.csv` -- this affects chart average line

-## --- FOR DEVELOPMENT ONLY ---
+	4. Commit and push changes to the repository and exchange updated files on the server.

+#### Changing Data
+	1. Open the `data/Master_simple.csv`.
+	2. Update the necessary cells to make changes to the data.
+	3. Save the updated version of the csv file.
+	4. Commit and push changes to the repository and exchange updated files on the server.

+## Development Notes
+### -- For Development Only --

 #### TODO List:
  - [ ] Switch Checkbox functionality hookup